Andrew Carnegie: Investing in education, science, pensions, civil heroism, music, and world peace

 Carnegie was a major patron of music.
 He was a founding financial backer of Jeannette Thurber's National Conservatory of Music of America in 1885.
 He built the music performing venue Carnegie Hall in New York City; it opened in 1891 and remained in his family until 1925.
 His interest in music led him to fund the construction of 7,000 pipe organs in churches and temples, with no apparent preference for any religious denomination or sect.

 He gave a further $10 million in 1913 to endow the Carnegie United Kingdom Trust, a grant-making foundation.
 He transferred to the trust the charge of all his existing and future benefactions, other than university benefactions in the United Kingdom.
 He gave the trustees a wide discretion, and they inaugurated a policy of financing rural library schemes rather than erecting library buildings, and of assisting the musical education of the people rather than granting organs to churches.

 In 1901, Carnegie also established large pension funds for his former employees at Homestead and, in 1905, for American college professors.
 The latter fund evolved into TIAA-CREF.
 One critical requirement was that church-related schools had to sever their religious connections to get his money.

-Carnegie was a large benefactor of the Tuskegee Institute for African-American education under Booker T. Washington.
+Carnegie was a large benefactor of the Tuskegee Institute for Black American education under Booker T. Washington.
 He helped Washington create the National Negro Business League.

 In 1904, he founded the Carnegie Hero Fund for the United States and Canada (a few years later also established in the United Kingdom, Switzerland, Norway, Sweden, France, Italy, the Netherlands, Belgium, Denmark, and Germany) for the recognition of deeds of heroism.
-Carnegie contributed $1,500,000 in 1903 for the erection of the Peace Palace at The Hague; and he donated $150,000 for a Pan-American Palace in Washington as a home for the International Bureau of American Republics.
+Carnegie contributed $1.5 million in 1903 for the erection of the Peace Palace at The Hague; and he donated $150,000 for a Pan-American Palace in Washington as a home for the International Bureau of American Republics.

 When it became obvious that Carnegie could not give away his entire fortune within his lifetime, he established the Carnegie Corporation of New York in 1911 "to promote the advancement and diffusion of knowledge and understanding" and continue his program of giving.

 Carnegie was honored for his philanthropy and support of the arts by initiation as an honorary member of Phi Mu Alpha Sinfonia fraternity on October 14, 1917, at the New England Conservatory of Music in Boston, Massachusetts.
 The fraternity's mission reflects Carnegie's values by developing young men to share their talents to create harmony in the world.